What I use to Photograph, Edit, and Print From Home

 You could go the cheaper route.

 Don’t have $1000 lying around?
-You could get a dye based set up for a little less.
-Honestly though, it’s only going to save a couple hundred.
+You could get a dye-based setup for a little less.
+Though, it’s only going to save a couple hundred.

 Maybe you don’t care about archival quality.
 Maybe you don’t need your prints to last a lifetime.
-If this is the case, then you can certainly go with a dye based printer.
-Just don’t say your prints are archival and don’t price them as if they are.
-You can break every rule out there, but don’t deceive your customers.
+If this is the case, then you can certainly go with a dye-based printer.
+Just factor this into your pricing and sales pitch.

 You can pay other people to handle everything for you.